zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 Up next, Weather::OpenWeatherMap's
 service—[www.openweathermap.org](http://www.openweathermap.org/).
 Nicer
-and faster website, unintrusive ads, the API link is right in the navigation and leads to clear summary of the APIs offered.
+and faster website, unintrusive ads, the API link is right in the navigation and leads to a clear summary of the APIs offered.
 The [free version](http://www.openweathermap.org/price) limits are much better too:
-60 requests per minute.
-Signing up for the API key is simpler—no annoying email confirmations.
+60 requests per minute, without a daily limit.
+Signing up for the API key is simpler as well—no annoying email confirmations.
 And [docs](http://www.openweathermap.org/current) are excellent.
 Even though humidex and wind chill aren't available, the docs explicitly state how many worldwide weather stations the site offers,